Theoretical and Empirical Advances in Forest Pruning: The forest pruning problem

 Our algorithm makes use of the R library \texttt{glmnet} (version 4.1-7) \citep{Friedman2010}), with complexity $\cO (nB^2+B^3)$, the same as Ordinary Least Squares (OLS).

 To further aid interpretability, we suggest imposing a limited maximum forest size.
 Then, if the regularized solution yields a number of trees that exceeds our desired threshold, we refit the Lasso model forcing the smallest coefficients exceeding our threshold to be zero, similarly to \citet{Wu2014}.
-This refitting procedure, which relates Lasso post-processing to the Relaxed Lasso \citep{Meinshausen2007} takes place at most once and is partly motivated by the fact that the strategy of simply increasing $\lambda$ may not behave as expected, since the number of nonzero $\beta_i$ coefficients is not monotonic in the size of $\lambda$, as mentioned in \cite{Tibshirani1996} without proof -- nor is it formally proved in the literature.
+This refitting procedure, which relates Lasso post-processing to the Relaxed Lasso \citep{Meinshausen2007} takes place at most once and is partly motivated by the fact that the strategy of simply increasing $\lambda$ may not behave as expected, since the number of nonzero $\beta_i$ coefficients is not monotonic in the magnitude of $\lambda$, as mentioned in the literature without formal proof \cite{Tibshirani1996}.
 We formally state and prove this result in Appendix \ref{ap:FurTheo}.

-\section{Visualizing the (Pruned) Forest}
+\section{Visualizing the pruned forest}